-I can’t believe that Halloween is this week!
+I can’t believe that Halloween is coming up!
 What are everyone’s plans?
 No plans here but I think we’ll watch a movie, get our favorite candy, and call it a night.
 The extra hour of sleep with Daylight Savings is all I’m thinking about right now!
-My last Halloween recipe is these apple spider web pops.
-They were so easy to make and my favorite of all the goodies, I’ve made.
-Get the step-by-step instructions below.

 - 2-3 large Granny Smith apples

 - 4 ounces of bittersweet chocolate

 - Take out the largest baking sheet you have and line it with parchment paper.

 - Cut the Granny Smith apples from stem to bottom into thick slices.
 You should get 4 slices per apple.